Skip to content

 .hu File Syntax

 .hu (human) files are plain-text prompt templates.
-They contain no Python -- just the text you want to send to an LLM, with optional parameter placeholders and file-context references.
+They contain just the text you want to send to an LLM, with optional parameter placeholders and file-context references.

 Each .hu file is automatically a callable function whose name matches the filename.
 You call .hu functions from .lm files -- .lm files are the orchestration layer that ties everything together.